LeanderThiessen/Game-of-Life/README.md

 open index.html in browser:

-click yellow box to draw,
+draw shapes with mouse,
-click green box to start simulation
+click green box to start simulation, red box to pause, yellow box to save configuration, blue box to load saved configuration, purple box to reset everything